Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 6 Juli 2025 04.25.54 UTC
+- WIB: Minggu, 6 Juli 2025 05.27.15 UTC
-- WITA: Minggu, 6 Juli 2025 05.25.54 UTC
+- WITA: Minggu, 6 Juli 2025 06.27.15 UTC
-- WIT: Minggu, 6 Juli 2025 06.25.54 UTC
+- WIT: Minggu, 6 Juli 2025 07.27.15 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: nature
+Kategori: success